4d/docs/website/translated_docs/es/API/IMAPTransporterClass.md

 En cuanto a los dos últimos ejemplos, observe que el resultado de la búsqueda es diferente cuando se eliminan los paréntesis de la primera lista de llaves de búsqueda.

 - The *searchCriteria* may include the optional \[CHARSET] specification.
 This consists of the "CHARSET" word followed by a registered \[CHARSET] (US ASCII, ISO-8859).
-It indicates the charset of the *searchCriteria* string.
+Indica el conjunto de caracteres de la cadena *searchCriteria*.
 Therefore, you must convert the *searchCriteria* string into the specified charset if you use the \[CHARSET] specification (see the `CONVERT FROM TEXT` or `Convert to text` commands).
 By default, 4D encodes in Quotable Printable the searchCriteria string if it contains extended characters.

 ```
 searchCriteria = CHARSET "ISO-8859" BODY "Help"